 Dr Matthew Channon

 When at Exeter College, I began to feel really out of my depth, there were some immensely talented students who were vying for places at top Universities.
-I really enjoyed my Law aLevel although I never really thought about going to University, first because of the fear of homesickness and second because no-one else from my immediate family had ever gone to University.
-I am from a working class background and never really thought that I would have the skills to get the University, let alone study for a Law Degree.
-However, due to hard work, determination and encouragement from my A Level Law Lecturer I worked tirelessly and was offered a place at the University of Glamorgan.
+I really enjoyed my Law aLevel although I never really thought about going to University, first because of the fear of homesickness,and second because no-one else from my immediate family had ever gone to University.
+I am from a state school background and never really thought that I would have the skills to go to University, let alone study for a Law Degree.
+However, due to hard work, determination, and encouragement from my A Level law lecturer I worked tirelessly, and was offered a place at the University of Glamorgan to study law

-Looking back my biggest challenge was my self-confidence, I had the attitude that due to my background, I didn’t deserve to be at University nor find a good job in the future.
+Looking back, my biggest challenge was my self-confidence, I had the attitude that due to my background, I didn’t deserve to be at University nor find a good job in the future.
 If I could go back 10 years I would tell myself that this is not true.
 Yes it is still not as easy for those from non-privileged backgrounds to get to where they want to be, but hardwork and determination can certainly help put you in a better position.
 This is why I am committed to breaking down barriers forfuture students who were in similar positions as me and why I took the step of creating the mypathtolaw hashtag.